Career Timeline of JD Vance: Major Achievements and Milestones

 2025: Became Vice President

-In 2025, Vance became the 50th Vice President of the United States and also served as the finance chair of the Republican National Committee.
+In 2025, Vance assumed the role of the 50th Vice President of the United States and served as finance chair of the Republican National Committee during his tenure.